-Blended Learning is the number one training method for companies.
-But which content is truly suitable for the offline-online combination?
+Blended Learning is the number one professional development method for companies.
+But which content is really suitable for the offline-online combination?
 We show which topics and areas of application work best for Blended Learning in practice:

-Blended Learning can be used in many ways: In principle, you can use this learning concept in almost all industries and business sectors where theoretical knowledge and practical application are equally important.
-This results in several topics that are particularly well suited for training with Blended Learning.
+Blended Learning can be used in various ways: In principle, you can utilize this learning concept in almost all industries and areas of a company where theoretical knowledge and practical application are equally important.
+This gives rise to several topics that are particularly well-suited for further education with Blended Learning.

-The following three topics for Blended Learning come directly from practice: For years, we have been supporting many medium-sized and large companies with the blink.it learning platform.
-Time and again, we encounter especially these three topics for Blended Learning:
+The following three topics for Blended Learning come directly from practice: We have been supporting many medium-sized and large companies with the blink.it learning platform for years.
+In doing so, we repeatedly encounter primarily these three topics for Blended Learning:

 Onboarding